Welcome to today's edition of the Rush 24-7 podcast.

 It is the Rush Limbaugh program.

-It is the Excellence and Broadcasting Network.
+It is the Excellence in Broadcasting Network.

 There was a press conference for Amish schoolgirls who were murdered.

-Remember that circumstance.
+Remember that circumstance?

 You can make all the changes you want, but you can never stop a random act of violence by a person who is intent on killing themselves.

-It's the same thing as protected President of the United States.
+It's the same thing as protected president of the United States.

-Well, Governor Rendell saying exactly what I'm saying to you today.
+Governor Rendell saying exactly what I'm saying to you today.

-Interestingly, he's a liberal Democrat, and this Amish massacre happened in his state.
+Interestingly, he's a Liberal Democrat, and this Amish massacre happened in his state.

-We've got to make old school safer.
+We've got to make all schools safer.

-He's there's only so much you can do.
+There's only so much you can do.

 You make all the change in the world you want, but you can't stop a random act of violence.

-I wonder if they'll go talk to him about this.
+Feynman, I wonder if they'll go talk to him about this.

-I wonder if you will hear what Governor Rendell said if you'd be reminded of what he said last October in the drive-by media.
+If you'd be reminded of what he said last October in the drive-by media.

-And uh Jim Moran, he was on some radio station this morning, and he's blaming the GOP, blaming the Republicans, and blaming George W. Bush for this.
+And Jim Moran, he was on some radio station this morning, and he's blaming the GOP, blaming the Republicans, and blaming George W. Bush for this.

 And so what you have here is a contemptible political demagogue with a history of this kind of inane comment.

-And why is that's because radio's dominated by conservatives.
+Because radio is dominated by conservatives.

-Now, you're gonna you're gonna blow this.
+Now, you're going to blow this.

-Bush is responsible for this.
+Nobody's going to buy that Bush is responsible for this.

 Anyway, quick timeout.